Chippewa / Ojibwe History

 Private Morris Prince and Sgt.
 Tommy Prince, both 1st Canadian Parachute Battalion (FSSF) at Buckingham Palace.
 They were great-great grandsons of Saulteaux Chief Peguis.
 They joined the First Special Service Force FSSF, historical predecessor to the U.S. Army Special Forces.
 The FSSF adopted the 1866 Crossed Arrows insignia of the U. S. Indian Scouts that remains in use today.
 Sgt.
 Prince was highly decorated.
 Having said that, he epitomizes the racisim faced by indigenioius when it came to awards.
 For his actions on Mt.
 Mojo in Italy one historian says there isn't a medal made for what he did.
 It is claimed he wasn't put up for "personal valor" due to "the need for secrecy" concering the FSSF.
 It was never corrected despite having documentaion of his single handed liguidation of all the German forward postions on the barren slope of Mt.
 Mojo.
 In France he was awarded the Silver Star but did not receive the Purple Heart for his wounds.
 In France he and another FSSF trooper saved a group of French undergound from being over run by the Germans.
 The leader of that underground force sent a courior with a message putting Sgt.
 Prince up for a Croix de Guerre.
 The courior was killed before he could deliver the recommendation.
 In Korea he should have been put up for multiple Medals of Valor.
 It is stated that his commaders did not cite his valor due to their envy and bigotry.
 He was wounded twice in Korea which would have gotten him wound stripes.
 But his unit, the PPCLI, was under United States control and received a U.S. Presidential Unit Citation meaning he should have received U.S. Purple Hearts for his wounds.
 Had Sgt Prince received proper recognition he would be Canada's most highly decorated serviceman.
 He has an unmatched record of repeated valor that the Canadian award system has failed to properly acknowledge.
 The Princess Patricia's Canadian Light Infantry that Sgt.
 Prince was in in Korea is the only Canadian unit to receive the U.S. Presidental Unit Citation.
 Private Morris Prince in the picture has three overseas chevrons on his sleeve. wikicommons

-Chippewa Ojibwa service recognition:
+Chippewa Ojibwa valor recognition:

 1892 U.S. Army goes to White-Earth and Leech-Lake to raise a Regiment of Chippewa.[237]